Half-Trek Criterion for Identifiability of Latent Variable Models: Introduction

 \begin{exmp} We take up the earlier example of a randomized clinical trial with sequential treatments, which we summarized in the graph in Figure~\ref{fig:intro-example}.
 It is natural to investigate the direct causal effects between the observed variables $T_1, O_1, O_2, T_2$ and $O_3$.
 These direct causal effects correspond to the blue (non-dashed) edges in the figure.
 Our new latent-factor half-trek criterion will be able to certify that the whole parameter matrix $\Lambda$ is rationally identifiable and all nonzero effects $\lambda_{vw}$ can be written as rational formulas in the entries of the observable covariance matrix $\Sigma$.
 For example, the direct effect from the first treatment dose $T_1$ on the intermediate outcome $O_1$ is given by $\Sigma_{T_1, O_1} / \Sigma_{T_1, T_1}$; a standard regression coefficient.
 But remarkably, we can even identify effects corresponding to the edges $T_1 \rightarrow O_2$ and $O_1 \rightarrow O_2$ by the latent-factor half-trek criterion.
-We verified that it is impossible to identify the latter two effects with the help of the original half-trek criterion \citep{foygel2012halftrek}, by ancestor decomposition \citep{drton2016generic}, or by edgewise and trek separation identification \citep{weihs2017determinantal} applied in the latent projection framework (cf. Section \ref{sec:latent-proj}).
-The mentioned algorithms are implemented in the \texttt{R} package \texttt{SEMID} \citep{R, semid}. \end{exmp}
+We verified that it is impossible to identify the latter two effects in the latent projection framework (cf. Section \ref{sec:latent-proj}).